github/catalyst/docs/_guide/providable.md

 Say for example a set of your components are built to perform actions on a user, but need a User ID.
 One way to handle this is to set the User ID as an attribute on each element, but this can lead to a lot of duplication.
 Instead these actions can request the ID from a parent component, which can provide the User ID without creating an explicit relationship (which can lead to brittle code).

 The `@providable` ability allows a Catalyst controller to become a provider or consumer (or both) of one or many properties.
-To provide a property to nested controllers that ask for it, mark a property as `@provide`.
+To provide a property to nested controllers that ask for it, mark a property as `@provide` or `@provideAsync`.
 To consume a property from a parent, mark a property as `@consume`.
 Let's try implementing the user actions using `@providable`:

 ```typescript
 import {providable, consume, provide, controller} from '@github/catalyst'